 Some varieties of bagels might come with fillings; some have toppings like sesame, poppy seeds, or cheese.
 But generally, they are convenient bread that you can buy fresh or frozen in many supermarkets and bakery stores.

 What secrets make New York bagels that delicious?
 This is the answer that you are looking for.

 Several Tasty Bread Made With Sourdough Culture

 Sourdough is the natural leavened method from the reaction between yeast and wild Lactobacillaceae, creating the lactic acid with sour flavor in the bread.
-Simply, you can understand that these breads do not need commercial yeast to make them rise.
+It doesn’t need commercial yeast to rise.